mzegarras/arm-templates-for-samples/README.md

 #### 2. Create a resource group and the Azure resources

+> *Note: The `botId` parameter should be globally unique and is used as the immutable bot ID.
+Also used to configure the displayName of the bot, which is mutable.*

 ##### Command with new App Service Plan/Server Farm:
 ```bash
 # Pass in the path to the ARM template for the --template-file argument.